yblir/vllm-learn/docs/source/models/pooling_models.md

 ### `LLM.classify`

-The {class}`~vllm2.LLM.classify` method outputs a probability vector for each prompt.
+The {class}`~vllm.LLM.classify` method outputs a probability vector for each prompt.
 It is primarily designed for classification models.

 ```python